Introduction to Google Data Studio (GDS)

 How does this GDS work?

 If at all, you want to experiment by starting with a new report, click on a blank Report(+) and connect to your data source, either a local machine file (CSV, Excel) or online data source (AdWords, Google Analytics, etc.) and pull the dimensions (Date, Name) and measures (Clicks, Impressions) on the right side of the Report and drag the type of on you wish to see.
-Once you have figured out what needed, place all at one place side by side or top to the bottom.
-If you are working with your peers, provide them access clicking on the share.
+Once you have figured out what is needed, place it all in one place side by side or top to the bottom.
+If you are working with your peers, provide them access by clicking on the share.
 Together, you can comment on reports or chat over hangouts to communicate on how to work and finalize it?
-That’s it, you are good to go!!
+That’s it; you are good to go!!

 Advantages of Working Over GDS